-about the misadventures of two best friends, Robot and Monster, who live together and work in a Blinking Lights Factory.
-They live in a world were Robotic Mechanicals and Monstrous Organics are unified by a shared love of Bacon.
+Robot and Monster is an animated series from Nickelodeon created by Dave Pressler, Joshua Sternin and Jennifer Ventimilia.
+It chronicles the misadventures of two best friends, Robot Default (Curtis Armstrong) and Monster Krumholtz (Harland Williams), who live together and work in the Blinking Lights Factory.
+They live in a world where Robotic Mechanicals and Monstrous Organics are unified by their shared love of bacon.

 Robot is an inventor whose experiments usually fail, often explosively.
-He is often angry, partly because his experiments often fail and partly because his family, who run the Blinking Lights Factory, find him to be a complete disappointment.
-Monster is an eternal optimist who always looks at the brighter side of things and is the self-proclaimed "Happiest Guy in the World."
-The humour often comes from the best friends tackling a problem with their distinct personalities.
+He is often short-tempered, partly because his experiments often fail and partly because his family, who run the Blinking Lights Factory, find him to be a complete disappointment.
+Monster, on the other hand, is an eternal optimist who always looks at the brighter side of things and is the self-proclaimed "Happiest Guy in the World."
+The humor often comes from the duo tackling a problem with their distinct personalities.

 - Big Red Button: In one episode, Robot and Monster try to run the Makin' Bakin.
 They are told not to press the red "Make Every Problem Go Away Button" on the counter.
 Guess how it does just that?